March 17, 2018

 When a professional tattooist who also develops and sells highly sought-after tattoo machines is stifled by the speed in which his creativity can manifest into new versions, it’s time to look for a better system.
 And that’s exactly what Dan Kubin (www.dankubin.com) did last Fall in order to better meet the needs of his customers and his business.

-Typically selling out of his new rotary tattoo machines every week within hours of his Sunday website uploads, Kubin is “upping his game” after the acquisition of a Webb milling machine equipped with an ACU-RITE MILLPWRG2 control.
+Typically selling out of his new rotary tattoo machines every week within hours of his Sunday website uploads, Kubin is “upping his game” after the acquisition of a Webb milling machine equipped with an Acu-Rite Solutions MILLPWRG2 control.
 “I can now do my own prototyping much more quickly and efficiently than before,” explained Kubin, “and with the ability to use programs and create arcs, lines and pockets at the touch of a few buttons, I have increased the options and availabilities of my unusual tattoo machines by leaps and bounds.
 I’ve really been able to up my game.”

 And “unusual” they are.
 Accepting orders, as well as visitors from all over the world, Kubin’s very popular tattoo machines, are reminiscent of the Steam Punk style which embodies futuristic characteristics of an industrial era, often utilizing bright brass and copper.
 “If it is Steam Punk, that is unintentional.
 All I can say is that I like this look, as well as the use of brightly colored finishes, and working with brass and copper,” added Kubin who is also a practicing tattoo artist having done both for many years.
 Kubin started his interest with the tattoo business in 2005 during his time in the Air Force where he served as a machinist and welder.Handheld teal tattoo machine developed by Dan Kubin